 Rebecca Cameron Valcq (Becky) was appointed by Governor Tony Evers to serve as a Commissioner at the Public Service Commission of Wisconsin (PSC or Commission) on January 7, 2019 for a six-year term.
 In March 2019 she was appointed Commission Chairperson for a two-year term and subsequently reappointed as Chairperson in 2021 and 2023.
 She is the first Latina to hold the position of Chairperson.

-Before accepting her role with the State of Wisconsin, Becky was a Partner at Quarles & Brady Law Firm in the Energy, Environment, and Natural Resources practice group.
-Previous to that position, Becky was Regulatory Counsel for Wisconsin Electric Power Company, where she advised management on all areas of regulatory law in multiple jurisdictions and compliance matters.
+Prior to accepting her position at the PSC, Becky was a Partner at Quarles & Brady in the Energy, Environment, and Natural Resources practice group.
+Previously, Becky was Regulatory Counsel for Wisconsin Electric Power Company, where she advised management on all areas of regulatory law in multiple jurisdictions and compliance matters.

 As a member of the National Association of Regulatory Utility Commissioners, Becky serves on the Water Committee and the Select Committee on Regulatory and Industry Diversity.
 Becky also serves on the National Utilities Diversity Council Board of Directors as Co-Chair.
 She previously served on the Advisory Committee of the Midcontinent Independent System Operator (MISO), a Regional Transmission Organization which administers the wholesale electricity market in all or parts of 11 U.S. states and the Canadian province of Manitoba.
-She also served on the Board of Directors of the Organization of MISO States (OMS).
+She also served on the Board of Directors of the Organization of MISO States.

 In 2013, Becky was named a “40 Under 40" by the Milwaukee Business Journal and received a Girl Scout Leadership G.I.R.L. award in 2019.
 She has served on several non-profit boards of directors, including Centro Legal, Cristo Rey Jesuit High School, Hispanic Professionals of Greater Milwaukee, and the Girl Scouts of Wisconsin Southeast.
 She was a member of the United Way's Teenage Pregnancy Prevention Committee and Marquette University Law School's Diversity Committee.

-Commissioner Nowak can be reached via her Executive Staff Assistant, Heather Young at: Heather.Young@wisconsin.gov.
+Commissioner Valcq can be reached via her Executive Staff Assistant, Heather Young at: Heather.Young@wisconsin.gov.